archyyy/blog-with-flask/README.md

-# Blog Template
+# Blog template

-It's use SQL database to store all blog posts, add and edit using WTFlask.
+It is using the SQL database to store all blog posts, users and comments.
+You can add and edit posts/comments with WTFlask.

 I used a Bootstrap Example for the HTML and CSS.

-# To Try
-Run the main.py and open the URL showed in your terminal